 Linux

-I daily drive it since Windowsu 10 released (yes, there's causality).
+I daily drive it since Windows 10 released (yes, there's causality).
 I even admin a few Linux servers with RHEL derivatives such as AlmaLinux.
 Btw I use Arch.

 Git